 The Jackson School will take occupancy of the buildings sometime after its official opening.

 In April 2019, the Yale Board of Trustees approved the transformation of the Jackson Institute into a school.
 The Yale Jackson School of Global Affairs will be the first professional school created at Yale since the establishment of the Yale School of Management, which opened in 1976.

 Jackson’s transition is well underway.
 The process of hiring world-class research faculty for the Jackson School has begun, along with fundraising efforts to build the school’s endowment.
-To date, the university has raised $175 million in gifts and pledges towards its $210 million goal and is on track to meet its goal by the time the school opens in fall 2022.

 Read more about Jackson’s transformation into a school here.